Telling the story: ENN becomes ENNclick

-We are also copywriters, creating and optimising content for companies’ newsletters, websites, scripts, speeches, podcasts and customer case studies.
+We are also copywriters, creating and optimising content for companies’ newsletters, websites, scripts, speeches, podcasts and customer case studies and social media specialists, training businesses to use social media and helping them to develop social media and blogging strategies.
 What I’m describing is ENNclick, and it will be our sole focus going forward (the ENN news archive is here).

 You may know us as the publishers of ENN.ie, which I pioneered as one of the first Irish online news services in 1999.
 As Ralph has blogged more than once, journalism is facing its challenges, and we believe that news — as ENN has been publishing it — is too much of a commodity for us to compete in that space.
 Companies like Silicon Republic will continue to fill the news niche, but probably the future of journalism looks a lot more like Mark Little’s Storyful — quality, crowd-sourced content curated by skilled editors.

 We believe the best opportunity for a team of experienced writers like ours is to help companies tell their stories better.
 And we love doing it.
 We’ve helped NUI Galway convince secondary school students to study physics.
 Our case studies have shown the airline industry how it can save hundreds of millions of dollars a year with advanced software pioneered right here in Ireland.

 But if you’re a marketing manager, you know that brochures and case studies are only the beginning of the content story you need to tell.
 You must continually create and update your site, your blog or your comments on other people’s sites to provide evidence of your expertise, both to the search engines and to potential customers.

 If you need advice on blogging, renovating your website with compelling copy that’s optimised for SEO, or if you want to use social media to start demonstrating your expertise online, ENNclick can help.